How We Create Fantasy Football Player Projections

 Our official fantasy projections are out, not to be confused with our fantasy official rankings, where Ron Torbert ranks in the top 5 (Photo by Kiyoshi Mio/Icon Sportswire)

-Our 2023 Fantasy Football projections and fantasy football rankings are live.
-This post gives an overview of how we developed the specific player stat projections that go into how players are ranked.
+Our 2024 Fantasy Football player projections and fantasy football rankings are live.
+This post details how we developed the stats that shape our player projections and rankings.

 The general method was:

-• We created three sets of player projections based on completely different models;
+- We created three sets of player projections based on entirely different models;

 Combining the Player Models to Create Player Fantasy Point Projections